 Takamichi herself is not particularly likeable, and I don’t like the art, either.
 In fact, one particularly ridiculous pose (page 59) made me laugh and say aloud, “Oh my God, what?!”
 These factors together make it extremely difficult to hope that it will improve in future volumes.

 MJ: Ha!
 I laughed at the very same pose!

 There are some (again) potentially interesting musings here and there about the nature of Takamichi’s job and her feelings about her young protectors becoming killers, but these are too brief to make an impact.
 Probably the one thing that got me through it all was the cuteness of puppy!Night writing in his diary.
 Ultimately, though?
 Not cute enough.

 MICHELLE: I’m afraid I must conCUR.
 Harhar.

-MELINDA: And on that note… better luck next time?
+MJ: And on that note… better luck next time?
 Let’s hope so.